probitas-test/documents/docs/overview.md

 probitas check
 ```

-These commands run Deno's built-in tools on discovered scenario files.
-They use
-the same file discovery mechanism as `probitas run`, respecting your `includes`
+These commands use the same file discovery mechanism as `probitas run`,
-and `excludes` configuration.
+respecting your `includes` and `excludes` configuration.

 ### fmt

-Formats scenario files using `deno fmt`:
+Formats scenario files:

 ```bash
 probitas fmt                    # Format all discovered scenarios